Nuitka/Nuitka/Developer_Manual.rst

 Kay will attempt to provide the framework parts that provide the interface and Christopher will work on the "ctypes" as an example.

-The work is likely to happen on a git feature branch named "ctypes_annotation" or something similar to be thought on.
+The work is likely to happen on a git feature branch named "ctypes_annotation".
 It will likely be long lived, and Kay will move usable bits out of it for releases, causing rebases at agreed to times.

 .. note::